-Faculty and student members of IAAER enjoy full, unlimited access to all eIFRSs.
+Faculty and student members of IAAER enjoy discounted access to eIFRSs.
 This includes the most up-to-date electronic html versions of all International Financial Reporting Standards including International Accounting Standards (IASs), Interpretations (IFRICs/SICs) and IASB-issued supporting documents-application guidance, illustrative examples, implementation guidance, bases for conclusions and all appendices.
-For a preview, visit http://eifrs.iasb.org/eifrs/Preview.
-Funding for eIFRS access is provided by the KPMG Foundation and KPMG LLP.
+Funding for eIFRS discounted access is provided by the KPMG Foundation and KPMG LLP.

 Professor Chalmers is active in several academic and professional organizations.
-Presently she serves as Vice President (Education) of IAAER, representing IAAER on the IAESB.
+Presently she serves as President of IAAER.
 She is a past Australian President of the Accounting and Finance Association of Australia and New Zealand (AFAANZ) and board member of the Australian Centre for Financial Studies.
 She is a senior fellow of the Financial Services Institute of Australasia, a former Victorian Divisional Council member of CPA Australia.